AksoEo/docs/asc.md

 ```

 ## Standard Library of Functions
 These functions are available in the global scope.
-All functions will return null if an input is null.
+All functions (except comparison and logic operators) will return null if an input is null.

 ### Math
 All operations in this section will return null if an argument is not a number.

 - `+`/`-`/`*`/`/`/`^` (on two arguments): basic arithmetic
     + division by 0 is 0
-    + 0^0 is 0
+    + 0^0 is 1
 - `mod a b`: modulo.
-Will flip the sign if b is negative.
+Will flip the monoid if b is negative.
 Will return 0 if b is 0.
 - `floor a`: rounds to the closest integer in the -Infinity direction
 - `ceil a`: rounds to the closest integer in the +Infinity direction
 - `round a`: rounds to the closest integer